 Thanks to a cybersecurity researcher, GE Healthcare has been alerted about a critical vulnerability that puts more than 100 radiological systems at risk of being hacked.
-CyberMDX determined that the flow involved default passwords found on GE’s product management software and affected CT Scanners, PET/CT, Molecular Imaging Devices, Mammography solutions, MR Systems, X-Ray Machines and Ultra Sound Systems.
+CyberMDX determined that the flow involved default passwords found on GE’s product management software and affected CT Scan Machine, PET/CT, Molecular Imaging Devices, Mammography solutions, MR Systems, X-Ray Machines and Ultra Sound Systems.
 Fortunately, GE has reported that no incidents or injuries associated with the vulnerability have been reported in a clinical use setting.

 “Upon discovery of the vulnerability, CyberMDX brought the issues we discovered to GE's attention, along with different scenarios we have seen in the field of GE performing automated maintenance in insecure ways.
 We later had several calls together talking about the issues and suggesting different mitigation techniques that GE could use, working with GE throughout the process,” Elad Luz, head of research at CyberMDX, told HCB News.

 The specific modalities affected can be found on the CyberMDX website at https://us-cert.cisa.gov/ics/advisories/icsma-20-343-01.
 The severity of the vulnerability has earned the threat a CVSS score of 9.8 in the ICS-CERT Advisory, which is considered critical.

 The vulnerability affected the imaging machines as well a certain workstations and imaging devices used in surgery.